+In 1940, in anticipation of entry into the war, the U.S. Congress renewed this legislation, and from July 1940 to August 1945, the USPTO ordered thousands of patent applications into secrecy.
 I combine several sources of data to study the effects of this program, beginning with the universe of patents granted between 1920 and 1979 and the network of patent citations among them.
 Using the archival records of government agencies which reviewed patent applications and advised the USPTO on the issuance of secrecy orders, I identify the serial numbers of roughly 8,500 patent applications issued secrecy orders during World War II, and an additional 20,000 which were formally evaluated for secrecy but disapproved, which in turn link to 6,352 granted patents with secrecy orders, and 13,151 more which were reviewed but not ordered secret.
+The technology areas in which secrecy orders were heavily issued reflected the priorities of the war effort, and at the height of the war, more than half of all new patents in these classes were "going dark".